diodep/ch55x_esp/README.md

 Build
 --------------

+It requires make, sdcc and binutils.

-Enter the src directory, and type "make"
+If you got all of them, enter the src directory, and type "make" to generate binary file.

 Programming
 --------------